top of page

 About Me

 My Training I received my Doctorate of Clinical Psychology (Psy.D.) from Ferkauf Graduate School of Psychology, Yeshiva University.
 During my doctoral training I completed externships at the Center for Cognitive Behavioral Psychotherapy where I focused on the treatment of OCD and related disorders, the VA hospital in Northport, and working in neuropsychological assessment at Stony Brook University.
 I completed my Internship at the Center for Anxiety, a private practice based out of New York City that specializes in the treatment of anxiety disorders.
 Prior to enrolling in my doctoral program, I worked in the research lab of renowned resiliency specialist Dr. George Bonanno.
 My research in his lab became the basis of my thesis, which looked into how stress can negatively affect decision-making.
-Currently I am practicing as a post-doctoral fellow at the Center of Cognitive Behavioral Psychotherapy, under the mentorship and supervision of internationally recognized OCD specialist, Dr. Steven Phillipson.
+Currently I am practicing as a licensed Clinical Psychologist at the Center of Cognitive Behavioral Psychotherapy, under the mentorship and supervision of internationally recognized OCD specialist, Dr. Steven Phillipson.

 For more information on experience and training, you can visit my LinkedIn page.